RP.20.06

 Significance

-This project will begin to address one of the evidence gaps of the 2020 interim report of the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.
+This project highlights implications for improving policy and practice across intersecting disability, child and violence domains.
+It begins to address one of the evidence gaps identified in the 2020 interim report of the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.
 The report concluded that there is an omission of people with disability from national data collections and a lack of analysis of data on violence and disability, and therefore limited evidence to inform government.

 Project lead

-Professor Sally Robinson, Professor, Disability and Community Inclusion, Flinders University
+Professor Sally Robinson, Disability and Community Inclusion, College of Nursing and Health Sciences, Flinders University

 Research team

-Associate Professor Melissa O’Donnell, Australian Centre for Child Protection, The University of South Australia
+Associate Professor Melissa O’Donnell, Australian Centre for Child Protection, University of South Australia

-Associate Professor Tim Moore, Deputy Director, Australian Centre for Child Protection, University of South Australia
+Associate Professor Tim Moore, Australian Centre for Child Protection, University of South Australia

-Professor Fiona Arney, Co-Director, Centre for Child Protection, University of South Australia
+Fernando Lima, Australian Centre For Child Protection, University of South Australia

-Associate Professor kylie valentine, Deputy Director, Social Policy Research Centre, UNSW
+Dr Ciara Smyth, Social Policy Research Centre, UNSW Sydney

 Budget